The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 - Minors and Internet Interactivity: An Interpretation of the Library Bills of Rights

 Our philosophy is that the benefits of Internet access for the public far exceed any risk of negative aspects.
-However, Tiverton Public Library urges its users to review the policies here and become informed in regards to matters of public security, safety and responsibility.
+However, Tiverton Public Library urges its users to review the policies here and become informed in regards to matters of public security, safety, and responsibility.

 Discretion in Evaluating Content and Sources

 In choosing sources to link to from its own Library website pagers, the Library follows the same materials selection guidelines as it would with any other materials in the collection.
-Beyond this, the Library is not responsible for the content and cannot guarantee the accuracy of information that users might obtain from the internet.
+Beyond this, the Library is not responsible for the content and cannot guarantee the accuracy of the information that users might obtain from the internet.